wp-plugins/literate-programming/readme.txt

 = Do I really need fragment_def? =

 Well, yes and no. Officially, nested shortcodes having the same name is not recommended/supported according to WordPress.org.
 But you use `fragment` instead of `fragment_def` - it worked on my system.

-== Screenshots ==

-No screenshots available - maybe when I provides a UI.

 == Upgrade Notice ==